ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/uncertified-unused.rst

 The qualified Ferrocene compiler ensures that no code that is not used in source code is being executed.

-Additionally the compiler usually removes unused functions from the final binary.
+Additionally, the compiler usually removes unused functions from the final binary.
 But this behavior is not specified and can therefore not be relied upon.